KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 3. Typo: Found `Magic Mirror` in file `MMM-EveryNews.js`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: Found `axios` in file `sources.json`: Replace it with built-in fetch.
+6. Recommendation: Found `axios` in file `sources.json`: Replace it with built-in fetch.
-8. Recommendation: There ist no CHANGELOG file.
+7. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-9. Recommendation: There ist no CODE_OF_CONDUCT file.
+8. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-10. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-EyeCandy by mykle1](https://github.com/mykle1/MMM-EyeCandy)